-California State University, Fresno endorses the belief that honesty and integrity in the pursuit and dissemination of knowledge are two of the most important values of the academy.
-Accordingly, it is expected that faculty, staff, students and research managers shall maintain high standards of ethical behavior in the conduct of scientific research.
+California State University, Fresno (“Fresno State”) endorses the belief that honesty and integrity in the pursuit and dissemination of knowledge are two of the most important values of the academy.
+Accordingly, it is expected that Fresno State administrators,faculty, staff, students and research managers shall cooperate to maintain high standards of ethical behavior in the conduct of scientific research.
 Accuracy, validity and reliability should be the hallmarks of research results generated in the scientific enterprise.
 To this end, the university requires that all researchers be aware of and abide by the code of ethics established by their professions or disciplines.

-This document spells out the policies and procedures for reporting and investigating allegations of scientific misconduct, and for the required notifications to external agencies, including federal agencies, of such allegations and investigations.
-This policy addresses only scientific misconduct as defined below.
+This document spells out the policies and procedures for reporting and investigating allegations of research misconduct, and for the required notifications to external agencies, including federal agencies, of such allegations and investigations.
+This policy addresses only research misconduct as defined below.
 Allegations of misconduct outside the scope of this policy should be directed to the appropriate administrator for investigation.

 Sponsoring agencies expect that the university will exercise the primary responsibility for ensuring the integrity of and the accountability for the scientific research conducted by faculty and for addressing misconduct in science.
 Integrity of the research process requires adherence by scientists to honest and replicable methods.
-Compliance with the regulations of these agencies requires that the university provide assurances on (a) how allegations of scientific misconduct in research or research training (and applications for it) will be addressed and (b) how the university fosters a research environment and promotes education that discourages scientific misconduct.
+Compliance with the regulations of these agencies requires that the university provide assurances on (a) how allegations of research misconduct in research or research training (and applications for it) will be addressed and (b) how the university fosters a research environment and promotes education that discourages research misconduct.

 The standard is one of fairness and truthfulness whereby the intent to deceive or reckless disregard for the truth is evident.
 Misconduct comes at a high price for scientists and for the public.
 Cases of misconduct in science involving fabrication, falsification, and plagiarism breach the trust that allows scientists to build on the work of other researchers and permits policymakers and others to make decisions based on scientific evidence and judgment.
 Hence, it is important for scientists to demonstrate accountability that accompanies investment in research.

-University policy prohibits the illegal and unethical behavior, described herein as “scientific misconduct.”
-The university also prohibits retaliation against any individual, who, acting in good faith, reports or provides information about suspected misconduct or against a respondent who has been cleared of scientific misconduct.
+University policy prohibits the illegal and unethical behavior, described herein as “research misconduct.”
+The university will take steps to prevent retaliation against any individual, who, acting in good faith, reports or provides information about suspected research misconduct.
+The Research Integrity Officer will monitor the treatment of individuals who report or provide information about the suspected misconduct, as well as the treatment of the respondent who has been cleared.
+Any instances of alleged or apparent retaliation will be immediately investigated and stopped.

 To promote responsible conduct of research, the University will educate the community through workshops about this policy, proper research conduct, and authorship fairness.